 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Home > Cats > Why Are My Cats Whiskers So Long?
-Functions, Facts & FAQ
+Vet-Approved Functions, Facts & Info

 Why Are My Cats Whiskers So Long?
-Functions, Facts & FAQ
+Vet-Approved Functions, Facts & Info

 Bengal

 If you’ve ever taken a moment to really look at your cat’s whiskers, you might be taken aback at just how long they are.
 With things like your hair and nails in mind, you may think that they’re too long, but that’s actually not the case at all.
-A cat’s whiskers grow proportionately according to the rough width of their body or how big of an area they can comfortably squeeze through.
+A cat’s whiskers are long because length is a part of their geometric parameters which allow them to function as sensory hairs.

 That said, there’s a little wiggle room.
-A cat that overeats to the point of bulging won’t suddenly grow longer whiskers to compensate, nor will an underfed cat’s whiskers shrink to match their body size.
+A few diseases that are sometimes seen in cats can affect their whiskers.
 Broadly speaking, a cat’s whiskers are about as long as the cat is wide, but they can be shorter or longer.

 If you’ve ever wondered about what exactly the heck a cat’s whiskers do anyway, whether they’re anything like a dog’s whiskers, and more, you’ve come to the right page.